 New Jersey's Division of Gaming Enforcement oversees the drafting and enforcement of iGaming regulations in the state.
-The Casino Control Act, which was revised to incorporate internet gaming into legalized gaming within the state, contains certain provisions that Gov. Christie required in order to enact the legislation.
-These include: (1) an enhanced level of funding for compulsive gambling treatment programs and (2) a requirement that state employees and legislators disclose any representation past or present of entities seeking internet gaming licenses.
-Other major legal provisions of note include a requirement that all equipment necessary for iGaming be located in an Atlantic City casino facility.59 While New Jersey has not yet entered into any reciprocal agreements with other regulated states, its law provides for that possibility, noting that persons not physically present in New Jersey may make wagers pursuant to a reciprocal agreement with the state.60
+The Casino Control Act, which was revised to incorporate Internet gaming into legalized gaming within the state, contains certain provisions that Gov. Christie required in order to enact the legislation.
+These include: (1) an enhanced level of funding for compulsive gambling treatment programs and (2) a requirement that state employees and legislators disclose any representation past or present of entities seeking Internet gaming licenses.
+Other major legal provisions of note include a requirement that all equipment necessary for iGaming be located in an Atlantic City casino facility.
+While New Jersey has not yet entered into any reciprocal agreements with other regulated states, its law provides for that possibility, noting that persons not physically present in New Jersey may make wagers pursuant to a reciprocal agreement with the state.

-New Jersey regulations governing online gaming, the Internet Gaming Regulations, 61 are breathtakingly detailed and cover nearly all facets of online gaming operations, from organizational structure to required employees and related employee responsibilities to website content and operation.
+New Jersey regulations governing online gaming, the Internet Gaming Regulations, are breathtakingly detailed and cover nearly all facets of online gaming operations, from organizational structure to required employees and related employee responsibilities to website content and operation.
 Unlike Delaware and Nevada, New Jersey specifies many website elements that casinos must incorporate in order to increase player awareness of time and financial investment in play.
-For instance, New Jersey requires sites to display information on 1-800-GAMBLING during player login or logoff and requires a continuous display of current time and time elapsed since beginning play.
-Another interesting detail that the other states do not include is a sunset provision for iGaming: the regulations state that authorization to conduct internet gaming shall expire on October 21, 2020.
-62 The comprehensive nature of New Jersey's iGaming regulations may make them onerous for new market entrants, but with a field of several licensed operators and more than a dozen gaming sites, competition for the current player pool may already pose a challenge.
+For instance, New Jersey requires sites to display information on 1-800-GAMBLING during player login of logoff and requires a continuous display of current time and time elapsed since beginning play.
+Another interesting detail that the other states do not include is a sunset provision for iGaming: the regulations state that authorization to conduct Internet gaming shall expire on October 21, 2020.
+The comprehensive nature of New Jersey's iGaming regulations may make them onerous for new market entrants, but with a field of several licensed operators and more than a dozen gaming sites, competition for the current player pool may already pose a challenge.

 New Jersey offers several online gaming options through its brick and mortar Atlantic City casinos.
-They include Borgata, Caesars, Golden Nugget, Tropicana, Resorts and Trump Taj Mahal.63 As in Nevada, each of the networks operates on its own platform, and several of the networks have multiple sites from which to choose.
+They include Borgata, Caesars, Golden Nugget, Tropicana, Resorts and Trump Taj Mahal.
+As in Nevada, each of the networks operates on its own platform, and several of the networks have multiple sites from which to choose.
 As in Delaware, New Jersey offers several games online, including poker, blackjack, roulette, craps, slot machines, and video poker.
-Offerings vary on a site-by-site basis.64 he legalization of iGaming by Nevada, New Jersey, and Delaware has brought increased attention to other states that are actively considering bringing iGaming within their boundaries.
-States of particular interest include California, Michigan, New York, and Pennsylvania.
-While the status of bills that have been introduced in these states can change rapidly, we provide a brief history of iGaming legislation in each state, the high-level details of what the different bills propose, and the status of each bill as of publication of this white paper.
+Offerings vary on a site-by-site basis.